Grab an audiobook app to play Audio Books on your smartphone or tablet

 There are too many good books out there, aren’t there?
 Each of them is as delightful as useful they can be.
 Our time is short; we never have enough time to do all those reading no matter how much we want to.
-Hence the 21st century itself came up with this wonderful solution – audio books.
-Yes, audio books can give you nearly the same output as if you read it all by yourself on an eBook reader app.
+Hence the 21st century itself came up with this wonderful solution – audio books app.
+Yes, audiobooks can give you nearly the same output as if you read it all by yourself on an eBook reader app.

-This has a massive library of books to choose from, in fact, more than 180,000, as well as Audible Channels and podcasts.
-Although the app is free to download, you’ll begin a 30-day free trial, and then you can purchase a subscription within the app at a monthly cost of $14.95 or buy individual titles.
+Audible: audiobooks, podcasts & audio stories has a massive library of more than 180k.
+Although the app is free to download, you’ll begin with a 30-day free trial, and then you can purchase a subscription or buy individual titles.
 It offers contemporary best-selling books, with both fiction and non-fiction, and award-winning celebrity narrators to read to you.
-Playback features are good, with multitasking support, variable speed, chapter navigation and more.
+Playback features are good, with multitasking support, variable speed, chapter navigation, and more.

 This app features syncing across devices, offline downloads, the ability to send any of your books to someone you know (they receive the first item free), and integration with Amazon Prime membership for access to exclusive content